Shopify/measured/README.md

 Lightweight and easily extensible to include other units and conversions.
 Conversions done with `Rational` for precision.

-The adapter to integrate `measured` with Ruby on Rails is in a separate [`measured-rails`](https://github.com/Shopify/measured-rails) gem.
+Since version 3.0.0, the adapter to integrate `measured` with Ruby on Rails is also a part of this gem.
+If you had been using [`measured-rails`](https://github.com/Shopify/measured-rails) for that functionality, you should now remove `measured-rails` from your gem file.

 ## Installation